jrom876/swd_radio-/README.md

 BACKGROUND:

-I originally wrote much of this RF modeling software several years ago to help me in the development of ground penetrating radar systems.
+I originally wrote much of this RF modeling software several years ago to help me with the development of ground penetrating radar systems.